shirish93/shirish93.github.io/_fermentland/red-rice-yeast.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "My (future) ferments: Making chinese yeast balls, red rice yeast"
+title: 'My (future) ferments: Making chinese yeast balls, red rice yeast'
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 What are the species of these two.